DERMARK: A Dynamic, Efficient and Robust Multi-bit Watermark for Large Language Models: Introduction

-In this work, we theoretically demonstrate that the watermark embedding, which is achieved by modifying the LLM logits, follows a normal distribution based on these logits.
-Then, we derive the inequality that must be satisfied for watermark bit embedding based on this distribution.
-Based on this inequality, we can compute the required segment for each bit embedding and determine the watermark capacity of any LLM-generated text.
-Subsequently, we design DERMARK, a dynamic and efficient multi-bit watermark embedding method.
-During the watermark embedding phase, the required segment is dynamically computed using the inequality derived above, based on the LLM logits.
-Moreover, in DERMARK, text segmentation and watermark embedding are based on the LLM logits, introducing only a finite computational overhead, which is negligible compared to the LLM inference overhead.
-In the extraction phase, instead of directly extracting the watermark through the embedding method, we use dynamic programming to minimize the segmentation loss (the difference between the two sides of the derived inequality due to the current segmentation) and the color loss (the difference in the proportion of red and green tokens in each segment), thereby achieving robustness against text editing.
-Additionally, DERMARK is compatible with robustness-enhancing one-bit watermarking methods.
-We leverage the one-bit watermarking method to embed each bit of the multi-bit watermark into each segment, enabling us to achieve robustness against erasure attacks by directly utilizing their improved watermarking techniques.
+In this work, we theoretically demonstrate that watermark embedding—implemented by perturbing the LLM logits—follows a normal distribution conditioned on these logits.
+Based on this, we derive an inequality that enables real-time assessment of whether the currently generated token sequence is sufficient to embed one watermark bit during token generation.
+This condition enables dynamic estimation of the required segment length for each bit.
+Building on this formulation, we propose DERMARK, a dynamic and efficient multi-bit watermarking method.
+During the embedding phase, DERMARK adaptively segments the text, using the LLM logits to guide the segmentation for each bit.
+Since segmentation and embedding rely solely on the logits and do not involve any intermediate matrix computations, the additional time and memory overhead is negligible compared to the overall inference cost.
+In the extraction phase, we apply dynamic programming to minimize the segmentation loss (inequality violations from misaligned segments) and the color loss (color imbalance in token distributions within each segment), thereby achieving robustness against text editing.
+Furthermore, DERMARK focuses on segmentation, while relying on existing one-bit watermarking methods within each segment.
+As a result, robustness-enhancing techniques developed for one-bit watermarking can be seamlessly integrated into DERMARK, making it resilient to erasure attacks such as paraphrasing.